 8. Go for a walk during your lunch hour.
 If you are having trouble finding time to exercise early in the morning or late in the evening because you have too much to do when you get home, go for a walk during your lunch hour.
 Bring your lunch to work (if you work outside of the home) and go for a walk afterward...what else are you going to do?

 9. Bring paperwork to your children's sporting practices.
 If you have a stack of magazines, you need to read, a book you have yet to finish, or a stack of coupons you need to clip, bring them with you and go through them while you wait for your children as they have a sporting practice during the week.

 10. Cook on Saturday or Sunday.
 Prepare and even cook your meals for the week on the weekend.
 When you are ready to prepare dinner during the week, this will save on prep time.
 Just pop your frozen meal into the oven and go about your business.

-I am an author, blogger, foodie, copy editor, photographer, and social media manager.
+I am an author, blogger, foodie / baker, copy editor, photographer, and social media manager.
 When I am not writing I enjoy running, watching the Food Network, sleeping, coffee, chocolate, and hugs.

 You can find my books on Amazon!